NicodemusGurion/nicodemusgurion.github.io/_posts/2023-05-27-The Trinity Doctrine in the Bible.md

 Jesus is one with God the Father in substance.
 The Jews are upset, they think Jesus is blaspheming because he is calling himself God.

+## John 12:41

+> Isaiah said these things because he saw his glory and spoke of him.

+John says that Isaiah saw the glory of Jesus Christ and spoke of him.
+When did Isaiah see his glory?
+There is only one time when Isaiah beheld the glory of someone and that is in [Isaiah 6:1](#isaiah-61):

+> Isaiah 6:1,3,5In the year that King Uzziah died I saw Jehovah sitting upon a throne, high and lifted up; and the train of his robe filled the temple. ...
+3 And one called to another and said: “Holy, holy, holy is Jehovah of hosts; the whole earth is full of his glory!”...5 And I said: “Woe is me!
+For I am lost; for I am a man of unclean lips, and I dwell in the midst of a people of unclean lips; for my eyes have seen the King, Jehovah of hosts!”

+So John is saying that when Isaiah saw Jehovah, Isaiah saw Jesus Christ.
+This proves Jesus is Jehovah.

 ## John 12:45

 > And whoever sees me sees him who sent me.